porobov/MEH-NFT-thumbs/README.md

 # MEH NFT Metadata Generator

 This repository contains a script to generate static metadata files for The Million Ether Homepage NFT collection.
-These files can be hosted on GitHub Pages to serve as a static API.
+These files are hosted on GitHub Pages to serve as a static API.

 ## Setup